Fincer/nvidia-xrun/README.md

 It started with a revelation that bumblebee in current state offers very poor performance.
 This solution offers a bit more complicated procedure but offers a full GPU utilization (in terms of linux drivers).

 ## Usage:
-  1. Make sure your user belongs to 'sudo' group
+  1. Make sure your user belongs to 'sudo' group* (see below for further info)
-  2. Execute `sudo nvidia-xrun [app]` in any terminal
+  2. Execute `nvidia-xrun [app]` in any terminal
   3. Enjoy

 ### Available options: